khesualdo/CalgaryHacks-2018/README.md

 ## How we built it

-- Used Python, Java, and C programming languages.
+- Used Python, Java, and C programming languages
-- Used the `tweepy` Python library to send custom tweets.
+- Used the `tweepy` Python library to send custom tweets
-- Used DreamWeaver to create analytical dashboard.
+- Used DreamWeaver to create analytical dashboard
-- Used MySQL database to record and store metadata from the sensors.
+- Used MySQL database to record and store metadata from the sensors
+- Used Twilio to initiate phone calls and send SMS

 Our team made use of an arduino sensor setup with grove loudness sensor and a LORA transiver to record noice levels.
 The arduino sends data to the a default gateway, which progpogates the packets to the The Thing Network (TTN) server.
 A background script communicates with the TTN server using the MQTT protocol, the script is notified once the sensor records a noice above the specified threshold.